varrahan/tt-metrics-exporter/docs/guides/HOW_IT_WORKS.md

   15 seconds.
 - `--collect-pcie-counters`: enables optional PCIe counter reads.
 - `--listen-address`, `--port`, and `--poll-interval`: server controls.
+- `--max-snapshot-age`: readiness freshness bound; it must be greater than the polling interval.
+- `--require-device`: require at least one discovered device for readiness.
+- `--shutdown-grace-period`: hard upper bound for graceful termination.
+- `--http-workers` and `--http-queue-depth`: bound accepted connections;
+  defaults allow four active requests and 64 queued connections.
+- `--http-request-deadline`: initial-request deadline; defaults to two seconds.
+- `--maximum-rendered-payload-bytes`: per-representation publication bound.

+`SIGINT` and `SIGTERM` begin coordinated shutdown.
+Shutdown marks readiness false, closes the listener and active client sockets, stops the poller, and joins all service threads within the configured grace period.

 ## 2. Shared telemetry data model

 Files:

-- `include/tt_metrics_exporter/device.hpp`
+- `src/tt_metrics_exporter/models.py`

-`device.hpp` defines the typed model shared by collection and rendering.
+`models.py` defines the typed model shared by collection and rendering.
 `DeviceTelemetry` is the top-level record for one discovered device.
 It groups:

 - Character-device identity.